myowncake/semver-tilde/README.md

-# Semantic Versioning Caret
+# Semantic Versioning Tilde

 An extension of Semantic Versioning for initial developments.

 ## Specification

-1. Semantic Versioning Caret (SemVer^) conforms to [Semantic Versioning 2.0.0] except for the following clauses.
+1. Semantic Versioning Tilde (SemVer~) conforms to [Semantic Versioning 2.0.0] except for the following clauses.

 2. If X (major version) is 0, versioning is *initial-development-mode*.